-This programme is specifically designed to enable the leaders of maths school development to enable the leaders of maths school development to enhance leadership capacity and capability in theist was they support.
-It will provide regional support through workshops (face-to-face, run regionally across England, and online), practice development activities, and an anline community. anline community.
+This programme is specifically designed to enable the leaders of maths school development to enhance leadership capacity and capability in the schools they support.
+It will provide regional support through workshops (face-to-face, run regionally across England, and online), practice development activities, and an online community.
 Participants design and lead a maths school development initiative, working with school and subject leadership.
 They must maintain a reflection and learning log, and a record of their initiative.
 Who can take part?